-Jumla lies in Karnali Zone in the Mid-Western Development Region of Nepal.
+Jumla lies in Karnali Zone in Province 6 of Nepal.
 Jumla is the district headquarter.
 The district, with an area of 2,531 sq. km is divided into 30 VDCs.
 Jumla has 19,303 households with a total population of 108,921 (Male 54,898 & Female 54,023).
 Motorable road access is available only to the district headquarter.

 Agriculture (including livestock and poultry), cottage industries and trading are the main economic activities of the district.
 Agriculture forms the major source of income for about 94.56 percent of households.
 Among the small and cottage industries registered, majority work in the service and agriculture and wildlife sector.

-The district is served by six different branches of ‘A’ Class Commercial Banks and one branch of ‘B’ Class Development Banks.
-The population served per branch is 16,851 against the national average of 8,960 .
+The district is served by eighteen different branches of ‘A’ Class Commercial Banks, and two branches of ‘B’ Class Development Banks.
+The population served per branch is 5,990 against the national average of 8,960.
 This indicates the need to further expand the outreach of financial services and facilities to the unbanked population of the area.

 Delivery Channel Innovations